A CLIP-Powered Framework for Robust and Generalizable Data Selection: Related Work

 \section{Related Work}

-Date-efficient deep learning generally incorporates dynamic data pruning~\cite{infobatch,dynamic_pruning}, data distillation~\cite{dataset_distillation,dataset_distillation2,dataset_distillation3,dataset_distillation4}, data condensation~\cite{dataset_condensation1,dataset_condensation2,dataset_condensation3}, and static data selection~\cite{moderate,moso,dataset_pruning}.
+Date-efficient deep learning generally incorporates dynamic data pruning~\cite{infobatch,dynamic_pruning}, static data selection~\cite{moderate,moso,dataset_pruning}, data distillation~\cite{dataset_distillation,dataset_distillation2,dataset_distillation3,dataset_distillation4}, and data condensation~\cite{dataset_condensation1,dataset_condensation2}.
 Following the static data selection, we propose a method capable of identifying representative and diverse samples across various selection ratios.
-Data selection, or static dataset pruning, aims to identify and select the most representative samples from training datasets.
-Training on these selected samples can achieve comparable performance to that obtained with the full dataset while reducing training and storage costs.
+Data selection, or static dataset pruning, aims to identify and select the most representative samples from training datasets before training begins.
+Training on the selected subsets can achieve comparable performance to that obtained with the full dataset while reducing training and storage costs.
 Current data selection methods can be broadly divided into three categories: importance criteria~\cite{data_diet,moso}, dataset distribution-based methods~\cite{moderate,ccs}, and optimization-based methods~\cite{cgscore,adapruner}.

 \textbf{Selection with importance criteria} is the most popular type.
 These methods typically involve calculating importance scores for each sample and selecting samples based on these scores.
 For instance, EL2N and GraNd score~\cite{data_diet} measure the importance by calculating the expectation of the $\ell_2$-norm error vector and the expectation of the gradient norm, respectively.
 MoSo~\cite{moso} calculates the change of the optimal empirical risk when removing a specific sample from the training set.
 Forgetting~\cite{forgetting} tracks the frequency with which a sample is misclassified after being correctly classified during training.
 Similarly, Memorization~\cite{score-based-3} assesses the impact of a sample's presence or absence on the model's ability to predict it correctly.
 While importance criteria-based methods are often computationally efficient, their performance may be affected by the group effect~\cite{dataset_pruning,adapruner} and may not generalize well to complex, real-world scenarios~\cite{moderate}.